Gutelvam/Operationalizing-Macine-Learning/README.md

 - ###  Consume Model Endpoint <a name="modelconsume"></a>

 Finally, now we can interact with the model and test it by feeding with data.
-It's possible to do this by providing the scoring_uri and the Primarykey to the `endpoint.py` script execute it (Fig 14, 15).
+It's possible to do this by providing the scoring_uri and the Primarykey to the `endpoint.py` script and then execute it (Fig 14, 15).

 <p align="center">